-We have a specialist Teaching Assistant, Ms Efrim Niccals for children with Speech and Language Needs in Key Stage One.
+We have a specialist Teaching Assistant, Ms Efrim Niccals for children with Speech and Language Needs.

-Mrs Lorraine Batchelor is our qualified ELSA (Emotional Literacy Support Assistant) who supports children with any emotional needs.
-She can be contacted via the school office 01722327338 or by email: lbatchelor@harnham-inf.wilts.sch.uk
+Miss Jessica Dominy is our ELSA (Emotional Literacy Support Assistant) who supports children with any emotional needs.
+She can be contacted via the school office 01722327338 or by email: jdominy@harnham-inf.wilts.sch.uk Parents are requested to not self-refer to our ELSA but to discuss concerns with either the class teacher or SENDCo in the first instance.
+They will be able to advise then whether ELSA support would be a suitable course of action.

-In addition, we have a Parent Support Advisor, Mrs Chris Lister who works alongside families to support them at with strategies at home.
+In addition, we have a Parent Support Advisor, Mrs Chris Lister who works alongside families to support them with strategies at home.
 She can be contacted via telephone 07595217569 or by email: psa@harnham-inf.wilts.sch.uk